 We strive to excel in the following four areas:

-The goal of our graduate program is to provide research-based training leading to M.S. and Ph.D. degrees in Computer Science.
+Graduate Education: The goal of our graduate program is to provide research-based training leading to M.S. and Ph.D. degrees in Computer Science and Artificial Intelligence.
 Our department also plays a pivotal role in interdepartmental graduate majors and minors in Bioinformatics and Computational Biology, Information Assurance, Human-Computer Interaction, and Neuroscience.

 Commitment and Focus of Discovery, Research and Creative Work: Our department is committed to strong research programs in Computer Science and emerging data-rich and informatics-enabled disciplines, contributing to those fundamental advances needed to address challenges in environment, food, health, energy, and security, and increasing the competitiveness of Iowa and the nation.

 Contribution to Outreach, Engagement, and Public Service: Our faculty, staff, and students contribute to the community at large in a number of ways such as engaging in technology transfer, contributing to open-source software projects, partnering with Iowa K-12 teachers and students, broadening participation of underrepresented groups in STEM disciplines, and advising industry, government, and non-profit groups.